Welcome to Punjabi Studies at UBC

 The Department of Asian Studies at UBC represents the premiere department in Canada dedicated to the study of Asia, and indeed is among the strongest in North America overall.
 The Department is responsible for teaching a wide range of languages and their literatures, cultural history, and linguistics.
 Punjabi occupies a central place in the Department’s South Asia program, and represents one of the largest and longest-standing Punjabi-language programs in the world, outside of South Asia.

 The study of South Asian religions is a particular strength of the Department, and Sikh Studies is consistently taught in a popular class called “Asia 376,” the enrolment in which usually reaches 80 or more.
 Study of selections of the Guru Granth Sahib, the sacred scripture of the Sikh tradition, is prominent in the Punjabi 401 class, as is study of Punjabi sufi poetry by Bulhe Shah.
 Our PUNJ 402 class focuses on the Qissā or narrative of Hīr-Rāńjhā, in the context of broader Indo-Persianate and vernacular narrative traditions in South Asia and the Sufi prem-ākhyān which predated the Qissā.
 We have several Ph.D. students working on topics related to early modern and popular religions of Punjab in the Department.
-As the Chair of the Religion, Literature and the Arts Interdisciplinary Program, Professor Anne Murphy, who teaches about South Asian Religions and particularly the Sikh tradition in the Department of Asian Studies, is working with colleagues on the Program’s Advisory Committee to develop a program of historically grounded cross-cultural and comparative religious courses for students.
+As the Chair of the Religion, Literature and the Arts Interdisciplinary Program, Professor Anne Murphy, is working with colleagues on the Program’s Advisory Committee to develop a program of historically grounded cross-cultural and comparative religious courses for students.